The most popular post on my site right now is this one:

 (I’m not just talking about slapping a high-pass filter across everything though, you need carefully chosen settings depending on the song – watch the video to see what I mean.)

-The video was made on my home mastering setup, and the plugins I’m using use are made by Melda Production – if you’d like to know more about how (and why) I use them, I’ve made a series of free email tutorials – for more information, click this link:
+The video was made on my home mastering setup, with plugins – if you’d like to know more about how (and why) I use them, I’ve made a series of free email tutorials – for more information, click this link:

 I hope you find the video useful !